-The original budget for the FY23-24 general fund projected a decrease in fund balance of (\$1,361,000).
-During the year, this budget was amended to anticipate a further decrease in fund balance of (\$2,318,000).
-For more details, please refer to the net change in fund balances on page 80.
+The FY 23-24 general fund's original budget anticipated a decrease in fund balance of (\$1,361,0001) and that budget was amended during the year to anticipate a decrease in fund balance of (\$2,318,000).

-The budgetary financing sources for the FY23-24 general fund, as anticipated during the Council's approval of both the original and final budgets, remain unchanged (see total financing sources (uses) on page 80).
-However, the appropriations for expenditures in the original FY23-24 general fund budget were increased by \$200,000, resulting in a final total of \$957,000 as amended (see total expenditures on page 79).
-This additional appropriation was allocated to fund the garbage franchise request for proposal process.
+The FY 23-24 general fund's budgetary financing sources anticipated during the Council's approval of the original budget and final remains unchanged.
+However, appropriations for expenditures approved in the original FY 23-24 general fund budget were increased by \$957,000 by Council amendment.
+The added appropriations funded an garbage franchise study.